Reflecting With God 1/16/2024

 Scripture References: 2 Corinthians 3:18

-The Object of This Spiritual Discernment – Continued
+The Change Produced By This Spiritual Discernment – Continued

 pastor's desk footer